-The New York-Chicago market was the premier intercity passenger service for Eastern railroading and the New York Central’s 20th Century Limited competed with rival Pennsylvania Railroad and its Broadway Limited for top honors (although based from traffic figures the 20th Century Limited did have an edge over the Broadway).
-While it will likely always be argued which train was the most successful what cannot be argued is their distinctive different styles with the 20th Century Limited catering to business travelers and “new money” with its modernistic cool, sleek designs and colors while the Broadway Limited featured light, airy, and cheery accents and accommodated more to the older crowd.
+The New York-Chicago market was the premier intercity passenger service for Eastern railroading and the New York Central’s 20th Century Limited competed with rival Pennsylvania Railroad and its Broadway Limited for top honors (although based from traffic figures the Century did have an edge over the Broadway).
+While it will likely always be argued which train was the most successful what cannot be disputed is their distinctive styles with the 20th Century catering to business travelers and “new money” with its modernistic cool, sleek designs and colors.
+By contrast the Broadway Limited featured light, airy, and cheery accents and accommodated more to the older crowd.
 Ultimately, the rapidly declining interest in rail travel by the public through the 1950s forced the NYC to give up on its vaunted train and it made its final run in 1967.

 The 20th Century Limited has its beginnings dating back to 1902 when the train began operating between New York and Chicago (the Pennsy began operating a plush passenger train between the two cities in 1902 as well but until 1912 it was known as the Pennsylvania Special).
 For the first thirty years the train, including its rival the Broadway Limited was quite conservative and changed little aesthetically, using standard heavyweight passenger equipment and traditional steam locomotives.
 However, when the streamliner craze began to take root in the 1930s that all changed.
 The PRR and NYC were constantly watching each other to make sure that neither upstaged the other.
 In the case of streamlining it was the Central which got things started.